The Project

 THE OTHER SPACES

-The study room, the movie theater, the foyer-bar, and the entire Troisi are covered by a free internet network with a speed of 1Gbit/s in both download and upload, usable via ethernet and wifi, sponsored by TIM and with the support of DiscoLazio.
+The study room, cinema, foyer-bar, and the entire Troisi complex are covered by a free 1 Gbit/s internet network for both downloads and uploads, accessible via ethernet or Wi-Fi, sponsored by TIM and supported by DiscoLazio.

-The photos are by Flavia Rossi
+Photos by Flavia Rossi